lmn-codes/LinhNguyen-511/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m working on a [social network for cryptocurrencies enthusiasts](https://github.com/LinhNguyen-511/the-social)
+- 🔭 I’m working on a notion-like blog app
-- 🌱 I’m currently learning the MERN stack
+- 🌱 I’m currently learning Go and backend development
 - ⚡ Fun fact: I made a website where you can randomize cat pictures and learn about different breeds of cat
   - Here: https://linhnguyen-511.github.io/cat-website/#/

-- :computer: At work, I creates custom themes, scripts and modules for Magento webshops
 - 📫 Reach me at: mlinhng05@gmail.com
 - :woman: Pronouns: she/her